Canon XC10 vs Leica V-LUX Typ 114

 The XC10 writes its imaging data to CFast or SDXC cards, while the V-LUX Typ 114 uses SDXC cards.
 The XC10 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the V-LUX Typ 114 only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.
+Both the XC10 and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the XC10 was followed by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon XC10 or the Leica V-LUX Typ 114 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.